Do you agree with me when I say:

 Staying lean when trying to build muscle is hard?

-Well then here’s some good news:
+Well, if that’s the case here’s some good news:

 You can dramatically improve your ability to stay lean when building muscle by utilizing the awesome tool of intermittent fasting.